Litoměřice: 20th century

 In 1918, Bohemia, Moravia and Czech Silesia became constituent parts of the newly created Czechoslovakia, along with a large border area inhabited predominantly by Sudeten Germans.
 Local Germans tried to join German Austria (which in turn aimed to join post-war Weimar Republic), but Czechoslovak troops prevented this.
 Known under the informal name of the Sudetenland, the region became the subject of political controversy in the following years.
 Czechs settled there again, but remained a minority.
 In 1938, after the Munich Agreement, German troops occupied the Sudetenland (and all the rest of Czech lands a few months later).
 The Czech population, which had grown to about 5,000 people, had to leave again.

 Jews from Litoměřice were forced to flee to the Protectorate or were deported during the Holocaust in the Sudetenland.
 From March 1944 to May 1945, Leitmeritz concentration camp was located west of the town.
 18,000 prisoners passed through the camp and were forced to work mostly on excavating underground factories (Richard I and Richard II) under Radobýl.
 4,500 died.

 In the final stages of World War II, German troops retreated to escape the advancing Red Army.
 The Czech resistance took control of the castle on 27 April 1945, and after a few days they started negotiations with the German commander about the terms of his surrender.
 The Wehrmacht capitulated in the night after 8 May, but German troops fled on 9 May, just before Soviet troops entered the town on 10 May 1945.
-Most of the German population of the town was expelled by the Beneš decrees in August 1945, along with about 2.5 million other former Czechoslovak citizens of German ethnicity from the country.
+Most of the German-speaking population was expelled by the Beneš decrees in August 1945.

 Economy

 There are no large industrial enterprises located in Litoměřice.
 The largest employer is the hospital.

 Litoměřice is known for viticulture and wine-making.
-It is the centre of the Litoměřická wine sub-region.
+It is the centre of the Litoměřická wine subregion.
 The existence of vineyards is already documented in the first written mention of Litoměřice from 1057.

 Transport

-The I/15 road from Most to Česká Lípa passes through the town.
+The I/15 road from Most to Česká Lípa runs through the town.

 Litoměřice is served by three train stations.
 The station Litoměřice město is located on the Ústí nad Labem–Kolín line.
 The stations Litoměřice horní nádraží and Litoměřice Cihelna are located on the lines Most–Litoměřice and Česká Lípa–Postoloprty.

 Religion

-The town is the seat of the Diocese of Litoměřice (part of Archdiocese of Prague), the 4th oldest (and 3rd still existing) Catholic diocese on present Czech territory.
+The town is the seat of the Diocese of Litoměřice (part of Archdiocese of Prague), the fourth oldest (and third still existing) Catholic diocese on present Czech territory.

 Culture

 Litoměřice is known for the annual event Zahrada Čech ('garden of Bohemia').
 It is an extensive horticultural trade fair, attended by tens of thousands of people.

 North Bohemian Gallery of Fine Arts is based close the main square.
 Extensive collection spans from 13th century to contemporary art with numerous other exhibitions during the year.
-On the Mírové Square is also the Gallery and Museum of the Diocese of Litoměřice.
+On the square Mírové náměstí is also the Gallery and Museum of the Diocese of Litoměřice.